A-man404/News-Dome/README.md

         git push origin feature/AmazingFeature
         Open a pull request.

+  ### Releases
+You can download the latest version of the app from the [Release v1.0](https://github.com/A-man404/News-Dome/releases/tag/v1.0).

 ## Support Me

 If you like this project, consider supporting me with a coffee! ☕️